|1964 Model Year

 The fuel pump used on the 427 engine was an AC unit part number 4918 with the "AC" cast into the top and bottom.
 This pump is

-several items from this manufacturer.
-The FMPC states that Ford used two other pumps as replacements on the 427 engine, the
+use several items from this manufacturer.
+The FMPC states that Ford used two other pumps as replacements on the 427 engine,

-6974 and the 0294.
-All of these pumps had one of these numbers stamped on the mounting flange and should have had the name
+the 6974 and the 0294.
+All of these pumps had one of these numbers stamped on the mounting flange and should have had the

-"AC" cast into the top and bottom of the pump.
-Hard 3/8ths fuel line was used to the fuel canister, part number B7Q-9155-A and up to
+name "AC" cast into the top and bottom of the pump.
+Hard 3/8ths fuel line was used to the fuel canister, part number B7Q-9155-A

 Ford used the long branch cast iron exhaust manifolds on all 427 engines.
 On the right hand side, the manifold was connected to a